DenSinH/FuzzARM/README.md

   - r4 (and r3 for `LDM`/`SWP` instructions) are stored
   - r4 (and r3 for `LDM`/`SWP` instructions) are changed to the value of `r12`, which always holds `0800XXXX` as far as I'm aware
   - r4 (and r3 for `LDM`/`SWP` instructions) are loaded from the same addresses
-#### Note: no strange edge case behavior is tested for loading and storing, all loads/stores tested are word aligned!
+#### Note: no strange edge case behavior is tested for loading and storing: all loads/stores tested are word aligned!

 The ROM uses a PSR transfer to initialize the CPSR to some arbitrary value to improve testing accuracy.